-59 shot, 8 dead in Chicago since Friday
+63 shot, 10 dead in Chicago since Friday

 CHICAGO, Illinois --Dozens of people were wounded in shootings across Chicago since Friday, police said.

-Since midnight, police said 42 people have been shot, five fatally.
-Since Friday at 5 p.m., 59 people have been shot, eight fatally, in shootings in Chicago.

-34 of the shootings and five deaths occurred between 10 a.m.
+63 people have been shot, ten fatally, since 5 p.m.
+Friday.
+Thirty-four of the shootings and five deaths occurred between 10 a.m.
 Saturday and 10 a.m.
 Sunday, according to police.

 During one two-and-a-half hour-hour period, 25 people were shot in five multi-injury shootings.
+One paramedic described the evening as "a war zone."

 "We know that some of these incidents were targeted and are related to gang conflicts in those areas," said Chicago Police Chief of Patrol Fred Waller at a press conference Sunday afternoon.